-Daunorubicin is used to treat acute myeloid leukaemia (AML) and acute lymphocytic leukaemia (ALL).
-It may sometimes be used to treat other cancers.
-It is best to read this information with our general information about chemotherapy and the type of cancer you have.
+Daunorubicin is used to treat acute myeloid leukaemia (AML).
+It is usually given as induction treatment.
+It is best to read this information with our general information about chemotherapy and the type of leukaemia you have.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given daunorubicin in the chemotherapy day unit or during a stay in hospital.
+You will usually be given daunorubicin during a stay in hospital.
 A chemotherapy nurse will give it to you.
 Daunorubicin can be given in combination with other cancer drugs.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.